Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Simulations

 Regarding computational speed, Table~\ref{tab-Time-model1} clearly demonstrates that the EEL method is computationally very efficient, whereas the Bootstrap method is comparatively time-consuming.

-As for confidence region length, we performed comparisons by setting $m = 1$, with results summarized in Tables~\ref{tab-AL-model1-0.95}--\ref{tab-AL-model2-0.95}.
-The true disparity values are $\epsilon_G = 1$ for Table~\ref{tab-AL-model1-0.95} and $\epsilon_G = 0.5$ for Table~\ref{tab-AL-model2-0.95}.
-Our findings indicate that the length of the confidence intervals for both methods gradually decreases as~$n$ increases, and all confidence intervals cover their respective true values.
-Overall, the Bootstrap method produces shorter intervals.
-Boldface values in the tables indicate that the corresponding method's point estimate is closer to the true value.

-In summary, our simulation results demonstrate that the proposed EL and EEL methods achieve coverage probabilities closer to the nominal level compared to the bootstrap approach, particularly for larger sample sizes.
+In summary, our simulation results demonstrate that the proposed EL and EEL methods achieve coverage probabilities closer to the nominal level.
 The EEL method exhibits superior computational efficiency, requiring substantially less runtime than both the EL and bootstrap methods.
-While the bootstrap method produces slightly shorter confidence intervals, our proposed methods provide better theoretical alignment and more robust performance across different model specifications, rendering them particularly well-suited for practical fairness auditing applications.
+Hence our proposed methods provide better theoretical alignment and more robust performance across different model specifications, rendering them particularly well-suited for practical fairness auditing applications.